NicolasNesi/PHYLOTRANSPIP/README.md

 ## Notes

-- Steps needing more than one conda environment switch inside the same process (e.g. `RCORRECT`, `CORSET`, `CHIMERA`) do so via `conda deactivate` / `conda activate` inside the `script:` block, or by activating two environments in sequence in `beforeScript` when both tools are needed simultaneously by the same command.
+- Steps needing more than one conda environment switch inside the same process (e.g. `RCORRECT`, `CORSET`, `CHIMERA`, `RCPBLAST`) do so via `conda deactivate` / `conda activate` inside the `script:` block.
 - `Trinity` and its bundled Perl utilities (`analyze_blastPlus_topHit_coverage.pl`, `TrinityStats.pl`) are kept in a dedicated `trinity_env`, isolated from the rest of the tools, due to its heavy and fragile dependency chain.
-- Steps with fewer than 6 sequences (`GUIDANCE`) or fewer than `--min_species_genetree` species (`GENETREE`) are automatically skipped for that gene.
+- Steps with fewer than `--min_seq_guidance` sequences (`GUIDANCE`) or fewer than `--min_species_genetree` species (`GENETREE`) are automatically skipped for that gene.
+- `GUIDANCE` and `FILTERALIGNMENTS` are generic modules shared between the nuclear ortholog pipeline and the mitogenome pipeline, driven by a `seqType` (`codon` or `nuc`) carried through the channel tuples.
+- `MITOGENOMES` handles three NOVOPlasty outcomes: a cleanly circularized single contig, a merged multi-contig assembly (first candidate option is used automatically — check `Merged_contigs_<sample_id>.txt` manually if in doubt), or a raw non-circularized contig (flagged in the log, may represent an incomplete mitogenome, typically missing the control region/D-loop).
+Assemblies shorter than 14 kb are flagged with a warning.
+- The origin-of-replication regions annotated by MITOS2 (`OH`, `OL`) are excluded from `MITO_CONCAT` matrices, as they are not homologous coding/structural genes.
+- `MITO_WHOLE_ALIGN` (MAFFT alignment of the entire assembled mitogenome, including the control region) is disabled by default: nothing downstream consumes it, and whole-genome alignment of a circular molecule is sensitive to inconsistent start-position rotation between samples.
+Enable it in `main.nf` only if you want this file for manual QC/visualization.

 ## Author